bluesky/hklpy/docs/source/configuration.rst

 Export
 ++++++

-The diffractometer configuration can be returned in any of the formats shown in the table below.
+The diffractometer configuration can be exported to any of the formats shown in the table below.
 Assuming ``config`` is the object returned by calling :class:`~hkl.DiffractometerConfiguration()`: